NearHuscarl/tyme-tha/README.md

 - Make the UI more responsive.
 - Maybe setup some unit & integration tests.
 - More testings on the UI.

+## How many hours you actually spent finishing the assignment?

+Nearly 4 hours.